aiekick/LogToGraph/README.md

 ## How is working :

 1) The tool will read your log row by row.
-2) Each row will be put in the memory space of your lua script inside a lua variable
+2) Each row will be put in the memory space of a scripting engine
-3) The lua script will parse the row and will add a signal tick with infos (category, epoch time, signal name, signal value)
+3) The script will parse the row and will add a signal tick with infos (category, epoch time, signal name, signal value)
 4) the tool will display all signal in graph

 with this tool you can :